rschristian/scrumble/packages/web-app/README.md

 npm run serve:dev
 ```

-...or for a production server [once this is fixed](https://github.com/preactjs/preact-cli/issues/953):
+...or for a production server:

 ```
 npm run serve:prod